Home

 ABOUT PAO

-Most of my research focuses on how various technology products like smartphones, laptops, Wi-Fi routers, smart-assistants, and wearables shape our everyday activities and experiences.
+Most of my research focuses on how technology products like smartphones, laptops, Wi-Fi routers, smart-assistants, and wearables shape our everyday activities and experiences.
 In particular, I am trying to better understand: how we can put our tech-products to meaningful uses for longer; how tech-products can shape our relationships with our families; and how tech-products impact upon the lived experiences and wellbeing of older people.
+My research has been published in the Journal of Marketing, Marketing Theory, Journal of Marketing Management, and Academy of Marketing Science Review.

-Theoretically, I draw from consumer culture perspectives to understand technology adoption and consumption.
-Most often I work with theories of assemblage, Actor-Network Theory, and Object-Oriented Ontology – lenses that help us see the various influences of nonhuman entities like technologies, everyday objects, and spaces on consumers, consumption, and markets.
+Theory-wise, I draw from consumer culture perspectives to understand technology adoption and consumption.
+I often work with theories of assemblage, Actor-Network Theory, and Object-Oriented Ontology – lenses that help us see the influences of nonhuman entities like technologies, everyday objects, and spaces on consumers, consumption, and markets.

-In my current projects, I harness consumer culture lenses to investigate unique behaviours, practices, ideologies, and social interactions in three consumption contexts: professional wrestling fandom, sneaker collecting, and videogaming.
+In my current projects, I harness consumer culture lenses to investigate unique behaviours, practices, and social interactions in consumption contexts as diverse as professional wrestling fandom, sneaker collecting, and videogaming.
 More details on my current research projects are below.

 (back to top)